1. PERSONAL FINANCE

 Credit cards

 It’s best to use a credit card if you’re buying a big ticket item like electronics.
-The credit card purchase gives you a number of protections that a debit card doesn’t.
+The credit card purchase gives you purchase protections that a debit card doesn’t.
 For example, if you pay with your credit card, you can dispute the charge if there’s a problem with the product.
 The credit card company will pursue the issue with the retailer, and you won’t be responsible for the charge until the matter is settled.

 When you use your debit card, not only will the money be taken out of your account right away, but in many cases, you will be responsible for getting your own refund.